DuncanRitchie2/window-bookings/README.md

 On the first day of the project, I planned it all out &mdash; I decided my tech stack and which features to prioritise.
 I settled on using a React front-end (using React Router to handle user navigation), an Express.js server, and a MySql database.

-For this kind of project where it&rsquo;s about showing what I know and what I can do in a limited time, it seemed sensible to stick with what I&rsquo;m familiar with.
+For this kind of project where it&rsquo;s about showing what I know and what I can do in a limited time (ten days), it seemed sensible to stick with what I&rsquo;m familiar with.
 I know Information Catalyst prefer Angular, but I have no experience with Angular and I&rsquo;m very comfortable with React (excluding React Hooks).
 (See also: six of my projects on <a href="https://github.com/DuncanRitchie?tab=repositories" title="DuncanRitchie&rsquo;s repositories">my non-apprenticeship account</a>.)
 I know Information Catalyst prefer Java, and I am getting a lot better acquainted with Java, but I still have more familiarity with Node/Express/JavaScript generally.

+<h3>🗄️ MySql database</h3>

 For databases, Information Catalyst like to use MongoDB for non-relational and MySql for relational.
 I&rsquo;m happy with both &mdash; <a href="https://github.com/DuncanRitchie/velut" title="Code for velut.co.uk on GitHub">my Latin dictionary</a> is a big project of mine using MongoDB &mdash; but this project seemed to need a relational database with several tables linking together, so I used MySql.

 I spent three days setting up the database.
 The six tables I created are customers, surveyors, premises, surveys (which links to the first three tables), windows (which links to premises), and photos (which links to surveys and windows).
 I knew I wouldn&rsquo;t be able to implement all the features suggested in the brief; nonetheless, I felt I should make the database as comprehensive as possible before writing any HTML or JavaScript, so that I would be able to build whatever front-end and middle-ware I wanted without changing the MySql schemata and potentially dropping and re-creating the database.

+The columns for the six tables are as follows.
+Columns listed italicised in brackets are not read or modified by the application; the photos table did not get used at all.
+* customers: id, firstName, lastName, <i>(phoneNumber, dateJoined)</i>;
+* surveyors: id, firstName, lastName, <i>(phoneNumber, emailAddress, lastLatitude, lastLongitude, dateJoined)</i>;
+* premises: id, houseNumber, houseName, street, town, country, postCode, latitude, longitude, style;
+* surveys: id, customer_id, surveyor_id, premises_id, status, dateToHappen, <i>(dateBooked)</i>;
+* windows: id, premises_id, <i>(description, deleted)</i>;
+* <i>(photos: id, survey_id, window_id, url, dateTaken)</i>.

+Of course, if this app were actually in use by the surveying company, all the data would be real customers/surveyors/etc. In development, I&rsquo;ve inserted fake data with the following convention &mdash; I used the names of politicians for customers (with contrived contact details), the names of pop stars for surveyors (also with contrived contact details), and famous government buildings for the premises.
+Thus I could have Hillary Clinton booking Camila Cabello to survey the White House, for instance.

+<h3>🚂 Express.js server</h3>

+The JavaScript (Node) code for the server lives in <a href="https://github.com/DuncanRitchie2/window-bookings/blob/master/index.js" title="index.js code on GitHub">index.js</a>.
+Much of it is adapted and extended from the <a href="https://github.com/DuncanRitchie2/reminders" title="Reminders app code on GitHub">reminders app</a> that I built with my Code Nation classmates Tom and Stefan, which was a very useful project for me to get acquainted with using MySql and Express together.

+The code for interacting with the database is in <a href="https://github.com/DuncanRitchie2/window-bookings/blob/master/db.js" title="db.js code on GitHub">db.js</a>.
+There are fifteen functions in there, though a couple are barely written and the deleteSurvey() function is never used at all.

+<h3>⚛️ React front-end</h3>

+At the moment, React is still my preferred tech for creating user interfaces; I confess I&rsquo;ve never really looked into alternatives, such as Angular, Vue, or non-JavaScript-based options.
+So I used React for this project, set up with Create React App.

+I wanted a single-page application because it&rsquo;s easy to pass information between views and cut down on HTTP requests by only loading one HTML file.
+But I think that users still like to have different URLs mapping to different views &mdash; it gives feedback to the user that they&rsquo;re on a different part of the site, and allows for the browser&rsquo;s back/forward buttons to be used via the HTML5 history API.
+So I used the <a href="https://reacttraining.com/react-router/" title="React Router&rsquo;s website">React Router</a> module for this purpose.

+The routes I have (defined in <a href="https://github.com/DuncanRitchie2/window-bookings/blob/master/client/src/App.js" title="App.js code on GitHub">client/src/App.js</a>) are:
+* / (homepage),
+* /book (form for booking a survey as a new or existing customer),
+* /list (table of all the surveys a customer has booked),
+* /edit/:id (form for a customer to change a booking, where :id is the survey id),
+* /surveyor (table of all the surveys a surveyor has been assigned to),
+* /survey/:id (form for a surveyor to complete a survey, where :id is the survey id).
+* Anything else should give a 404 error page (if not an endpoint for communicating with the back-end).

+The navbar links to the homepage, /book, /list, and /surveyor.
+The booking form redirects to /list after submission.
+The customer and surveyor tables have a button for each survey linking to the correct /edit/ or /survey/ view to modify or complete that survey.

+<h3>💅 CSS</h3>

+Practically all the CSS is in the <a href="https://github.com/DuncanRitchie2/window-bookings/blob/master/client/src/App.css" title="App.css code on GitHub">App.css</a> file; some default code from Create React App is still left in index.css, though it&rsquo;s somewhat redundant.

+I kept the CSS fairly simple and minimalistic; there are no images in the app, no reasons for sophisticated animations, and no requirements for particular designs in the brief.
+(There is a little transition on the navbar elements.)
+If the screen-width is over 560px, table rows are full width and the navbar is all one horizontal row.
+If the screen-width is 560px or narrower, the navbar becomes a vertical column and the table rows get a CSS Grid layout with the date and address stacking on top of the lat/long, surveyor/customer, and edit button.

+<h3>🔓 Security</h3>

+I have not implemented any real security features, not even passwords.
+On the front-end, users have to log in as a named customer (through the booking form if they&rsquo;ve not already been added as a customer) in order to read and change their bookings, and surveyors have to sign in with the appropriate name in order to submit their surveys.
+But it is easy to manipulate the React state and gain access to the survey data, because the log-in components (CustomerLogin) and (SurveyorLogin) only appear if there is no customer.id or surveyor.id variable in the App component&rsquo;s state.